I’ve previously written about the sad subject of elder financial exploitation. I had it happen to a dear aunt of mine back in 2011, Elinor Howenstine.

 In the last year, all types of elder financial abuse and exploitation have been all over the news, such as phone call scams, sketchy investments, identity theft and complex will manipulations.
 The list of hustles is endless.

 The most infamous case of elder exploitation in the last few years involved heiress Huguette Clark.
-Her exploitation led to dozens of probate lawsuits, with many versions of her trust/will papers signed right before she died (common fact pattern) which is usually how these type of abuses occur.
+Her exploitation led to dozens of probate lawsuits, with many versions of her trust/will papers signed right before she died (common pattern) which is usually how these type of abuses occur.

-Thankfully, Stan Lee’s daughter, J.C.
+Stan Lee’s daughter, J.C.
 Lee, had enough money to litigate.
 She prevailed in defeating the manager in court.
 Even after all that expensive litigation, the manager’s lawyer then tried to claim he represented Stan Lee, too.
-It was a total mess.
+It was a mess.

-In most actual instances, there are no penalties for exploiting the elderly – the worst case is whatever they’ve done is nullified, but if they succeed, they get away with whatever financial gain they’ve engineered.
+In most instances, there are no penalties for exploiting the elderly – the worst case is whatever they’ve done is nullified, but if they succeed, they get away with whatever financial gain they’ve engineered.

 There is a book entitled The Wolf at the Door: Undue Influence and Elder Financial Abuse by California lawyer, Michael Hackard.
 It details all kinds of elder financial abuses.
 No two cases are alike but they usually all involve money or property of some kind.
 Mr. Hackard has a blog post detailing the case about Stan Lee.

 Here’s a video explaining how it happened to my aunt.
-The questions posed:

 How does a blind person suffering from dementia hire, interview and retain an attorney?
 Was the retainer agreement written in Braille?!
 Who was “directing” the lawyer?!

 Just because a lawyer is involved does not mean it’s “legal” as lawyers routinely do things which are nullified later in court (aka “illegal”).
+There are no penalties for the lawyers.

 A simple court case of elder financial abuse challenging wills/trust papers can easily cost $100,000 dollars in legal fees, so there are tremendous roadblocks.